MicrosoftDocs/architecture-center/docs/microservices/design/compute-options.md

 ### Microservices leveraging Kubernetes APIs

-Access to Kubernetes APIs is often a deciding factor - Azure Kubernetes Service provides direct access to Kubernetes APIs, while Azure Container Apps does not.
+Access to Kubernetes APIs is often a deciding factor.
+AKS provides direct access to Kubernetes APIs, while Azure Container Apps does not.
 Azure Container Apps hides the complexities of Kubernetes and simplifies the container deployment experience.
-However, if the microservice deployment is designed to directly interact with Kubernetes APIs, Azure Kubernetes Service may be the right choice.
+If the microservice deployment is designed to directly interact with Kubernetes APIs, AKS may be the right choice.

 ### Other decision factors